garden-io/garden/README.md

   <a href="https://go.garden.io/discord">Discord</a>
 </div>

 Garden is a tool that combines rapid development, testing, and DevOps automation in one platform.
 It is designed for teams developing applications that run on Kubernetes and for DevOps Engineers writing infrastructure as code.
+This repository contains the source of Garden core along with its [documentation](./docs) and [examples](./examples).

 With Garden you can: